 Advise the employee/retiree that Long Term Disability coverage automatically ends at retirement.
 You do not need to do anything.

 If the employee had the GIC Dental/Vision coverage, let the retiree know the GIC recommends comparing COBRA Dental/Vision with Retiree Dental Plan benefits:

 - Continuing Dental/Vision under COBRA, paying 102% of the premium.
-If electing COBRA Dental/Vision, instruct the retiring employee to complete and return to the GIC the COBRA Dental/Vision form, located on our website.
+If electing COBRA Dental/Vision, instruct the retiring employee to complete and send to the GIC the COBRA Dental/Vision form, located on our website.
 Coverage is limited to eighteen months.
 At that time, the retiree may elect to enroll in the GIC Retiree Dental Plan.

 FLEXIBLE SPENDING ACCOUNTS (HCSA AND DCAP)

 DCAP: The employee may file claims for eligible dependent care expenses against the account balance until the account is exhausted.
 They will not be reimbursed in excess of what they have contributed to the plan at that time.
 Claims can be filed with dates of service through the end of the plan year.
 The FSA carrier gives the employee 3 1/2 months to file all completed claims after the end of the plan year.

-To process a retirement for an employee with HCSA and/or DCAP:
+To process a retirement for an employee with Flexible Spending Account Benefits:

-- File a copy of the form in the employee’s personnel file and send the original to the FSA vendor.
+- Photocopy and file the form in the employee’s personnel file and send the original to the FSA vendor.
 Do not send the form to the GIC.

-- The FSA carrier will determine eligibility and notify the employee either by mail or email.
+- The FSA carrier will determine COBRA eligibility and notify the employee for details either by mail or email.